PathwayCommons/guide/README.md

   Remember to link to internal content (collections, files) using the template variables described in the section 'URLs, Media and Static File locations'.

   As mentioned, this site supports adding content in R Markdown which allows you to add R code directly to your pages.
 To process R Markdown and have it render pure Markdown, we recommend you should use the [Gulp](http://gulpjs.com/) tools provided in the development [remote](https://github.com/jvwong/guide_development) which is configured to automate all steps of (R) Markdown file procerssing and copying into the  parent directory.

+> NB 2: For files accessing content in the same directory, please use `permalink: /:collection/:path./:output_ext` in your front-matter.
+This will place the resulting html file in the parent directory and not a subdirectory named after the file.
+For example, contributors using an R Markdown file (e.g. `code.Rmd`) accessing data and files in the same directory will use this to ensure consistency with use in R Studio.
+Otherwise, the R Markdown file will be converted to HTML placed in a sub-directory e.g. 'code/index.html'.
+See `_workflows/rna_seq_to_enrichment_map_r_notebook` for example.